This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 La Roche-Posay allows its products or ingredients to be tested on animals when required by law including when selling in stores in mainland China.

 In addition, La Roche-Posay is owned by L’Oreal, a parent company that is also not cruelty-free.

 La Roche-Posay’s Animal Testing Statement

-Below is what’s currently stated on La Roche-Posay’s company website:
+See below for a screenshot of what’s currently stated on La Roche-Posay’s website:

 Is La Roche-Posay Sold in China?

 In my research, I discovered that La Roche-Posay products are indeed sold in stores in mainland China.

 Below is a screenshot of La Roche-Posay’s Chinese website: